 When CDP formulations detonate, about 50% – 70% of the explosive mass is converted into very fine powder comprised of about 90% – 95% metal oxides.
 The balance is carbon in various phases, including diamond.

->

-> CDP can mass-produce these materials with consistent physical properties, sieve them in tonnage quantities and ship to any location.
-Mass production reduces the overall production cost with the right production strategy, which means nanodiamond or your target product can be mass-produced most affordably from carbon dioxide and CDP.
+CDP can mass-produce these materials with consistent physical properties, sieve them in tonnage quantities and ship to any location.
+Mass production reduces the overall production cost with the right production strategy, which means nanodiamond or a target product can be mass-produced most affordably from carbon dioxide and CDP.

->

-> CDP Abrasives serve as an excellent starting point from which superior manufacturing and abrasive products can be developed.
+CDP Abrasives serve as an excellent starting point from which superior manufacturing and abrasive products can be developed.
 Why?
-Nano-dispersion of diamond and hard structures within a softer abrasive like magnesium oxide, alumina, spinel and silica causes the abrasive properties of the bulk material to be more diamond-like for a fraction of the cost of a pure diamond product.
+Nano-dispersion of diamond and hard structures within a softer abrasive like magnesium oxide, aluminum oxide, spinel and silica causes the abrasive properties of the bulk material to be more diamond-like for a fraction of the cost of a pure diamond product.

->

-> By controlling the types of reducing agents used in our process, we control the hardness of the non-carbon phase.
+By controlling the types of reducing agents used in our process, we control the hardness of the non-carbon phase.
 By controlling the concentration of reducing agents in dry ice, we control the overall carbon yield, diamond yield in the carbon phase, and hardness of the graphite phase.
 This allows CDP to customize polishing products for any surface.

 In polishing applications, polycrystalline diamond outperforms monocrystalline diamond because of how these two particles break down differently during their use.
 Monocrystalline particles slowly flatten upon continued use, which progressively diminishes polishing capability over time.
 However, polycrystalline particles fracture upon continued use, revealing many sharp edges, which enables uninterrupted abrasive utility and therefore decreases overall polishing time.